puneetverma24/Programming/Project Euler/readme.txt

-This is a implimentation of famous eular problems.
+This is a implementation of famous eular problems.
 Each solved problem has a program written in Java.
 This is tested in hackrank.com.